jianshu93/annembed_analysis/README.md

 ### Performance note
 By default, annembed use [Intel Math Kernel Library](https://www.intel.com/content/www/us/en/developer/tools/oneapi/onemkl.html) (intel-mkl-static feature) as the BLAS backend to make full use of x86 CPU performance on Linux machines.
 However, it is possible to use the open source [OpenBLAS](https://www.openblas.net) (openblas-static feature) as the BLAS backend.
 Our tests showed that OpenBLAS is slightly slower than Intel MKL on x86-64 Linux.
 On x86-64/Intel MacOS, OpenBLAS/Intel-MKL performance is significantly decreased compared to Linux but still supported (openblas-system/intel-mkl-system feature).
 We also provide the native BLAS framework support from MacOS called [Accelerate Framework](https://developer.apple.com/documentation/accelerate) (macos-accelerate feature).
 On aarch64 MacOS (M1, M2, M3 chips), only the OpenBLAS and Accelerate Framework backend is supported (macos-accelerate feature).
-Again, performance decreased for both compare to Linux.
+Again, performance decreased for both compared to Linux.

 ### Reference
-Zhao et.al., 2024,Approximate Nearest Neighbor Graph Provides Fast and Efficient Dimension Reduction with Applications in Large-scale Biological Data [bioRxiv](https://www.biorxiv.org/content/10.1101/2024.01.28.577627v1)
+Zhao et.al., 2024,Approximate Nearest Neighbor Graph Provides Fast and Efficient Dimension Reduction with Applications for Large-scale Biological Data [bioRxiv](https://www.biorxiv.org/content/10.1101/2024.01.28.577627v1)